Vemurafenib (Zelboraf ®)

 Other skin cancers

-You may have more frequent or loose bowel movements.
-This can usually be controlled with medicine, but tell your doctor if it’s severe or continues.
-It’s important to drink plenty of fluids if you have diarrhoea.
+Vemurafenib can cause frequent or loose bowel movements.
+Your doctor can prescribe drugs to help with this.
+Let your doctor now if it’s severe or doesn’t get better.
+It’s important to drink at least two litres (three and a half pints) of fluids every day if you have diarrhoea.

 You may get constipated.
-It usually helps to drink plenty of fluids, include more fibre in your diet and do some gentle exercise.
-You may need to take medicine to help with this (laxatives).
+Drinking at least two litres (three and a half pints) of fluids every day will help.
+Try to eat more fibre (such as fruit, vegetables and wholemeal bread) and do some gentle exercise.
+You may need to take medicine (laxatives) to help with constipation.
 Your doctor can prescribe these or you can buy them at a pharmacy.

-Your doctor can prescribe anti-sickness (anti-emetic) drugs to prevent, or greatly reduce, nausea or vomiting.
-If the sickness isn't controlled, or if it continues, tell your specialist nurse or doctor.
-They can prescribe other anti-sickness drugs that may be more effective.
+If you feel sick, your doctor can prescribe anti-sickness (anti-emetic) drugs to prevent or reduce nausea or vomiting.
+If the drugs don’t help, tell your specialist nurse or doctor.
+They can change the anti-sickness drug to one that works better for you.

-If fatigue occurs, it’s usually mild.
-It’s important to try to pace yourself and get as much rest as you need.
+Feeling tired is a common side effect.
+Try to pace yourself and get as much rest as you need.
 Try to balance this with taking some gentle exercise, such as short walks, which will help.
+If you feel sleepy, don’t drive or operate machinery.

 Effects on the hair